KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 ![Basic MultiQueue Example delete](./multiqueues-Basic-Example-cont.svg)

-Here it should be noted that the peek and deleteMax are not performed together atomically.
+Here, it should be noted that the peek and deleteMax are not performed together atomically.
 It is possible that another thread deletes the item with the priority peeked in the peek step before you manage to do so.
-Therefore your actual deleteMax can delete another item than the one you peeked.
+Therefore, your actual deleteMax can delete a different item from the one you peeked.
 You can choose to restart the whole operation if you see that the top priority has changed, but it has been shown to not have that much effect empirically.

 So, inserts operate on a random PQ, and deleteMax peeks at the top priority of two random PQ and operates on the one with higher priority.
 The reason this scheme works is that the deletes act as a self-stabilizing mechanism that keeps the top priorities of the partial PQ relatively close over time.
-This stems from [the Power-of-Two choice](https://ieeexplore.ieee.org/abstract/document/963420), which is a very similar load-balancing mechanism that has been extensively studied in the past for a scenario of balancing the number of balls in several bins.
+This stems from the [Power-of-Two choice](https://ieeexplore.ieee.org/abstract/document/963420), which is a very similar load-balancing mechanism that has been extensively studied in the past for a scenario of balancing the number of balls in several bins.

-One important configuration we have glossed over is the number of partial PQ.
-This depends on how relaxed you want the MultiQueue to be, but usually these designs employ a number of partial PQ on the same order of the number of threads.
+One important configuration we have glossed over is the number of partial PQs.
+This depends on how relaxed you want the MultiQueue to be, but usually these designs employ a number of partial PQs on the same order of the number of threads.

 ## Results

 In this first paper, they included a short experimental evaluation as seen below.
 The evaluation is done on a two-socket Intel system where each socket had 14 cores (28 hardware threads).
 The first 14 threads were pinned to one socket, the 14 next to the other, and then the remaining 28 in the same manner, but using hyperthreads.
 The only exception is the MultiQ HT, which allocated hyperthreads before the second socket.

-They compare versions of the MultiQueue where the number of partial PQ was a multiple of the number of threads (c), also one HT version that prefers hyperthreads.
+They compare versions of the MultiQueue where the number of partial PQ were a multiple of the number of threads (c), also one HT version that prefers hyperthreads.
 They also compare with the [SprayList](https://dl.acm.org/doi/10.1145/2688500.2688523) which is an earlier state-of-the-art relaxed priority queue.
 They included the [Lotan](https://ieeexplore.ieee.org/document/845994) and [Linden](https://link.springer.com/chapter/10.1007/978-3-319-03850-6_15) lock-free skip-list based priority queues as representations for scalable lock-free priority queues, as well as a lock-based 8-ary heap as a baseline.

 ![Basic MultiQueue Throughput](./basic-throughput.svg)

-Overall, the graph shows that the MultiQueue significantly outscaled the strict implementations, and also outpeformed the relaxed SprayList.
+Overall, the graph shows that the MultiQueue significantly outscaled the strict implementations, and also outperformed the relaxed SprayList.
 The scaling is not super linear, which largely is due to sub-optimal scalability on multi-sockets.

 Furthermore, the following plot shows the rank error, which is a measure of relaxation defined for a deleteMax operation as the number of other items currently in the queue with a higher priority than the deleted one.
 They also include some theoretical lines following a basic analysis model, which you largely can ignore here.